fayazg/tritonK8ssupervisor/docs/detailed.md

 [Install](detailed.md#triton-cli) `kubectl` and complete [Kubernetes Cluster setup](detailed.md#create-a-cluster).

-Once the Kubernetes environment is up and running, you will get a URL to the Kubernetes CLI config:
+Once the Kubernetes environment is up and running, you will get a URL to the Kubernetes CLI config page which generates a kubect config file.

 Go to the Kubernetes CLI config URL and click on **Generate Config**:

 ![K8S CLI - Generate Config](img/20170328a-k8scli-generateconfig.png "K8S CLI - Generate Config")

 From the next screen click **Copy to Clipboard** and paste the content to `~/.kube/config` file:

 ![K8S CLI - Copy Config](img/20170328a-k8scli-copyconfig.png "K8S CLI - Copy Config")

 Now you should be able to use the `kubectl` command to deploy your app.

 The app we will deploy is called [guestbook](https://github.com/kubernetes/kubernetes/tree/master/examples/guestbook).
 Get the files for that app and make one minor change to the yml file to configure the app externally so we can interact with it using a public address for this demo: